 /opt/mattermost.
 If you’re running Mattermost in a different directory you’ll have to modify the paths to match your environment.

 The first step is to get your master database connection string.
-There are several ways to do this, but the easiest is to use the
+We recommend using the mmctl config get command, or using the CLI’s

 mattermost config get command:

-sudo su mattermost cd /opt/mattermost bin/mattermost config get SqlSettings.DataSource
+sudo su mattermost cd /opt/mattermost mmctl config get SqlSettings.DataSource

 config.json file and get the value in